 Lyon Village is bordered by Lee Highway (U.S. Route 29) to the north and Wilson Boulevard to the south, and N. Veitch Street to the east and North Kirkwood Road to the west.
 Lyon Village’s Zip Code is 22201.

 Lyon Village is made up of about 800 homes, plus a few townhouse and condominium developments and apartments along Lee Highway and Wilson Boulevard.
 There is a wide range of styles including smaller bungalows, Cape Cods built in the 1920’s and 1930’s, post war brick Colonials, along with a few Spanish Mission Revivals, in addition to many newer and larger Craftsman-style homes.
 Many of the original homes have been expanded with kitchen, family room and master bedroom additions.

-The average year-to-date sales price for homes in Lyon Village as of May 31, 2020, was $1.63 million.
-The lowest sales price in Lyon Village was $1.25 million and the highest sales price was $2.2million.
-It took an average of 26 days to sell a home in Lyon Village.
+The average year-to-date sales price for single-family homes in Lyon Village as of April 30, 2021, was $1.64 million.
+The lowest SFH sales price in Lyon Village was $820,000 and the highest was $2.7 million.
+It took an average of 25 days to sell a home in Lyon Village.
 Search homes for sale.

 Public school students attend Francis Scott Key Elementary School (including Escuela Key for Spanish emersion) or Taylor Elementary School, Swanson Middle School or Gunston Middle School and Washington-Liberty High School.